Venice:

 The

-Hall of Ships is an integral part of
+impressive Hall of Vessels is an integral

-War II Motor Torpedo Boat, a 1937 royal launch, a pair of boilers
+a World War II Motor Torpedo Boat, a 1937 royal

-from Gugliemo Marconi's yacht Elettra, and many other traditional
+launch, a pair of boilers from Gugliemo Marconi's yacht Elettra,

-Venetian boats, among which are "bragozzi"
+and many other traditional Venetian boats, among which are

-(sailing barges) from Chioggia, ceremonial
+from Chioggia, ceremonial and funerary gondolas

-and funerary gondolas with traditional "felze"
+with traditional "felze" (discretely curtained

-(discretely curtained shelters for the privacy and protection of
+shelters for the privacy and protection of the passengers) and the

-the passengers) and the 1913 18-oared gondola (Disdotona)
+1913 18-oared gondola (Disdotona) of

 Zentime in which Alex Carozzo crossed the Atlantic in 1990.